 The La Fosse Manchester office was delighted to host the second in a series of events for the change and transformation community in the NW of England.
 We brought together directors and heads of business change and transformation, who discussed how to overcome the sense of drudgery that can come when implementing change.
-They shared best practices in the form of two case studies and an extended Q&A. The event was attended by senior change executives from a variety of sectors such as: Law & Legal, Housing, Financial Services, IT, HR, Telecoms to name a few.
+They shared best practices in the form of two case studies and an extended Q&A. The event was attended by senior change executives from a variety of sectors such as: Law & Legal, Housing, Financial Services, IT, HR, and Telecoms to name a few.

 Here are their 5 key points to delivering a successful change programme.